rdmorganiser/rdmo-docs/docs/configuration/authentication/ldap.md

 and end with a blank line followed by `ctrl-d`.

+## Configuration

-Then, in your `config/settings/local.py` add or uncomment:
+In order to use LDAP as one of your authentication backends in RDMO, edit `config/settings/local.py` and add or uncomment:

 ```python
 import ldap